stevencurtis/SwiftCoding/DarkMode/README.md

 ## Terminology:
 Dark mode: A darker color visual palette for users

 ## The Approach
 Light and dark mode puts your app at the mercy of users.
-They cab easily change the look and
+They can easily change the look and feel of the app.
+So how can you make sure that you App will be prepared for this brave new world?
+There is just one way of doing this:

 - Avoid hard-coded colors